What You Need to Do to Position Your Multifamily Marketing Strategy for Success

 Potential residents generally do not have an interest in reading about the latest developments in the multifamily industry that don’t apply directly to them.
 This relates back to buyer personas and their importance.
 You need to understand exactly what your ideal resident is searching for online.

-A good way to think about it is “The Cocktail Party Approach” — i.e., no one wants to sit and listen to someone talk about themselves for the duration of a party.
+A good way to think about it is “The Cocktail Party Approach.”
+If you are one of our avid blog readers, you’ve heard of this approach before.
+“The Cocktail Party Approach” essentially means no one wants to sit and listen to someone talk about themselves for the duration of a party.
 Rather, people will gravitate to the person who listens intently and gives valuable responses.
 You should aim to be that person.
-Thus, you should educate and entertain your residents in a way that is valuable to them.
-Use keywords, image alt-tags, and meta descriptions to increase your SEO.
+Educate and entertain your residents in a way that is valuable to them.
+Use keywords, image alt-tags, and meta descriptions to increase your multifamily SEO.

 Understand & Tackle Multifamily Marketing Issues Head-On

 Understanding why your multifamily marketing approach is not working for your company is the first step.
 The second step is approaching those issues head-on.
-Consider conducting some research about inbound marketing as well.
-Inbound marketing is a technique that pulls customers in through social media marketing, relevant content, and SEO.
+Consider conducting some research about inbound multifamily marketing as well.
+Inbound multifamily marketing is a technique that pulls customers in through social media, relevant content, and multifamily SEO.
 It’s taking over traditional marketing by creating an exciting future for multifamily marketing and the approaches used by properties and developers everywhere.